JornWildt/Mason/Documentation/Mason-draft-2.md

 This property is OPTIONAL.
 If present it MUST be a string value.
 It defines the HTTP method to use in the action.

 Default method is POST if no `method` is specified.

+##### `accept`
+This property is OPTIONAL.
+If present it MUST be an array of strings.
+It defines the range of accepted media types in the payload.

+If no `accept` value is specified (or the array is empty) then there are no restrictions on the media types in the payload.

 ## Property name `@error`